AERodgers/plugin_AERoPlot/README.md

 # AERoplot - a Praat plug-in for plotting data

-AERoplot is a Praat plug in which allows you to generate plots from tables of Phonetics data.
+AERoplot is a Praat plug in which allows you to generate elegant plots from tables of Phonetics data in Praat.